 In the summer of 2017, video cameras were installed outside the main entrance of the college building and the student dorm area parking lot.
 In the summer of 2018, outside cameras were installed in the rear of the building and parking lot.

 The College also has a good working relationship with the Epworth Fire Department and ambulance service.
 The Fire Department occasionally assists the College with fire drills.
-While the College does not have a written agreement with the Epworth Fire Department, the fire department has a copy of the College blueprints for every floor.
-The Dubuque County Sherriff’s Department also has a copy of the College blueprints.
+While the College does not have a written agreement with the Epworth Fire Department, the fire department has a copy of the College floor plans.
+The Dubuque County Sherriff’s Department also has a copy of the College floor plan.

 Emergency Response and Evacuation Procedures